 Mr Coconut is the godfather of all Coconut Shakes in Singapore.
 They’ve already opened 20 outlets all around Singapore, and many of them are still drawing huge crowds.

 If you need a refreshing drink, you can’t go wrong with their classic Coconut Shake (S$4.40/5.40).
 Made by blending their super fresh coconuts and creamy ice cream — it’s blissful sip after sip.

-While Mr Coconut is probably Singapore’s biggest coconut shake brand, Co+Nut+Ink is more international.
-For those missing BKK, the coconut ice cream is actually made following the Chatuchak coconut ice cream recipe.
+While Mr Coconut is probably Singapore’s biggest coconut shake brand, Co+Nut+Ink has international appeal.
+For those missing BKK, the coconut ice cream is actually follows Chatuchak coconut ice cream recipe.